raygon-renderer/raygon/blogs/month-1.md

 Currently, scenes are either procedurally generated (such as the grass and trees render) or loaded from `.obj`/`.mtl` files, with materials being generated from the `mtl`.

-I'd like to spend time on creating a formal scene description format for anything and everything Raygon can render, in a way that is both human and machine readable/writable.
+The next step is to create a formal scene description format for anything and everything Raygon can render, in a way that is both human and machine readable/writable.
+Nested descriptions across multiple files will be supported to build up complex scenes of manual and procedural scenes.

 ### Websocket API

-Of course, a file format isn't sufficient for interactive rendering from a plugin such as in Blender.
+Of course, a file format alone isn't sufficient for interactive rendering from a plugin such as in Blender.
 To that end, the next step is to create a websocket-based API for communicating assets and rendered images (final and in-progress pixels/tiles) between Raygon and plugins.
 Perhaps even an extra small web interface for monitoring render progress in realtime.

 ## Refinement of Existing Features